-In common with the extant literature it is apparent that those nursing students, whose main technological equipment consists of a mobile phone, are content to socially interact and embed educationally focused conversation and social media apps to their learning on a daily basis (Curran et al, 2017).
+In common with the published literature on this issue to date it is apparent that those nursing students, whose main technological equipment consists of a mobile phone, are content to socially interact and embed educationally focused conversation and social media apps to their learning on a daily basis (Curran et al, 2017).
 This is perceived as a social norm in the cohort who acted as participants in this study.